-The most important are hunting and fishing, which constitute their main source of protein, essential for their life in such a rewarding but hostile environment, such as the Amazon.
+The most important things are hunting and fishing, which constitutes their main source of protein, essential for their daily life in such a rewarding but hostile environment, such as the Amazon Rainforest.

 The degree of dependence of the Amazonian population on hunting and fishing varies basically according to the period of the year, and specifically to the rainy season, especially in the highlands, where a large part of the Amazonian rivers are born.

 The frequency and intensity of the rains are directly related to the emptying or increasing of the rivers, which are, in turn, related to the availability of fish , collecting wild fruits and with the behavior of the animals of the mount, that move away from the rivers in times of low water.

 In the Amazon, the existing interdependence between the elements that compose it, and with the way of ensuring subsistence, is very clear.

 The vegetation, and its variety, is interrelated with the characteristics of the soil, the water and the fauna .